 Yes, there is a possibility that you can still get called for an interview or a job offer after Phase II ends.
-Occasionally, after Supervisors/Hall Directors hire for all of the anticipated empty positions, another opening can come up for any number of reasons.
-In this case, Supervisors/HDs may call people who passed to Phase II but were not initially offered a job.
+Occasionally, after Supervisors/Community Directors hire for all of the anticipated empty positions, another opening can come up for any number of reasons.
+In this case, Supervisors/CDs may call people who passed to Phase II but were not initially offered a job.
 As well, you can be placed on an alternate list for selection for the Spring 2019 semester.

 How do I best prepare to be hired?

 Getting involved in your hall by participating in hall programs, helping out your Hall Association, or taking opportunities to gain leadership experience and involvement in other campus organizations can help prepare you for an RLA position.

 If your question was not answered, please feel free to e-mail Talent Management at: firstname.lastname@example.org or call (940) 565-4940.